-Piece by piece, a trail is being put together that will stretch 16 miles from Shipshewana at the east end, to Goshen at the west end.
-From Goshen riders can hook up with Elkhart via the MapleHart Trail.
-Most phases are done, and two more segments in Middlebury are being completed this spring.
+Piece by piece, a trail is being put together that will stretch 16 miles from Shipshewana at the east end, through Middlebury, to Goshen at the west end.
+From Goshen riders can hook up with Elkhart another bike trail.
+Four public parks (Oak Ridge Park, Ox Bow Park, Abshire Park and Krider Garden) along the trails provide parking and restrooms.
 All in all, a beautiful ride through Amish Indiana.

-Some segments of the trail east of Middlebury towards Goshen are still not completely off-road, and bikers must ride on the roads for a mile or two.
-My Amish friends tell me that a few of the local farmers have dug their heels in about having a bike trail cut through their land.
-I hope they come around eventually.
+One segment of the trail between Middlebury and Goshen is still not completely off-road, and bikers must ride on the roads for a mile or two.
+My Amish friends tell me that a few of the local farmers have dug their heels in about having a bike trail cut through their land, but progress is being made in completing the trail.

-The Shipshewana-to-Middlebury stretch, seven miles long, was mostly completed last fall, and we were happy to try it out.
+The Shipshewana-to-Middlebury stretch, seven miles long, was mostly completed in the fall of 2012, and we were happy to try it out.
 It starts out at the west edge of Shipshewana, and runs parallel to State Route 20 towards Middlebury.
 It is a beautiful trail, as you can see.

-We will never stop riding the country roads in Amish Indiana—they have a beautiful charm all their own—but this is a very nice alternative, with more safety than a regular two-lane country road, and none of the horse manure issues of a two-lane road with an Amish buggy lane on each side of it!
+We will never stop riding the country roads in Amish Indiana—they have a beautiful charm all their own—but this is a very nice alternative, with more safety than a two-lane country road, and none of the horse manure issues!

 The trail has been a boon for the local Amish population, who can ride their bikes (or walk) in a safer environment than a country road provides.
 One of our Amish friends is in his eighties, but he regularly rode the trail from Shipshewana to Middlebury last fall, where he would treat himself at the Middlebury Dairy Queen before heading home to Shipshewana.